YasmineBB/The-True-Crime-Quiz/README.md

 ## Credits

-Throughout the course of this project, I have used a wide range of online resources to help me understand JavaScript, as I have found it very challenging to grasp a strong comprehension of, and it has been a huge step up from CSS and HTML.
+I have found JavaScript to be very challenging to grasp a strong comprehension of, and it has been a huge step up from CSS and HTML.
+Throughout the course of this project, I have used a wide range of online resources to help me understand JavaScript and will continue to do so.

-I utilised the many resources available on Youtube to help build my understanding of JavaScript and to help build the quiz.
+I utilised the many resources available on YouTube to help build my understanding of JavaScript and to help build the quiz.
 In addition to the course content from Code Institute, I used resources such as Stack Overflow and the JavaScript module on Codecademy, using their run through projects to help improve my understanding.

 ### Code